maliny12/sugarglider/cran-comments.md

+## Resubmission
-* This is a new release.
+This is a resubmission.
+In this version I have:

+* Resized figures to reduce the tarball size to below 5 MB.
+* Corrected a typo in the hyperlink in README.Rmd

 ## R CMD check results